bitboss-ca/freebsd-arm-tools/README.md

 UPDATE: Script now includes options to add a swap slice and to install ports tree to your image.

 UPDATE: Image size can now be specified in MB in so you can tailor your image exactly to your card size.
-Use diskinfo(8) to get your card size in Bytes, and divide by 1024 twice to get your real card size in MB.
-Use that size, and the script will calculate the rest in order to allow for boot partition, swap, and alignment.
+See Determining Your SD Card Size.

 <pre>
 	Usage: # ${0} [options]